alexholmes/blog/_posts/2014-02-09-flume-and-hadoop-2.2.markdown

 ---

 Google really screwed the pooch with their protobuf 2.5 release.
-Code generated with protobuf 2.5 is binary incompatible with older protobuf libraries.
+Code generated with protobuf 2.5 is binary incompatible with older protobuf libraries (I guess Google missed the [semantic versioning](http://semver.org/) boat on this release).
 Unfortunately the current stable release of Flume 1.4 packages protobuf 2.4.1 and if you try and use HDFS on Hadoop 2.2 as a sink you'll be smacked with the following exception: